JimmySjostrom-Win23-BlazerAuto/readme.github/README.md

 This school assignment is not worked on anymore since it has been graded (vg) by the teacher.
 It is not working since the things I used with Azure has been removed.
-Here is (in Swedish) the requirements for the assignment and I had one month to learn, code and complete the assignment.
+Here are (in Swedish) the requirements for the assignment and I had one month to learn, code and complete the assignment.

 För att uppnå godkänt (G) på denna inlämningsuppgift ska följande kriterier uppnås: